mawills/mcube/server/README.md

-Starting by running `cp .env.example .env` in the /server directory.
+Get started by running `cp .env.example .env` in the /server directory.

 ### `yarn start`